Trump Organization Scrambling To Prepare For Scrutiny From House Democrats

-A flurry of phone calls began at the Trump Organization after Election Night, as the company prepares itself from increased scrutiny from the now-Democrat-controlled House of Representatives, CNN reports.
+A flurry of phone calls began at the Trump Organization after election night, as the company prepared itself from increased scrutiny from the now-Democrat-controlled House of Representatives, CNN reports.

 One person at the Trump Organization told CNN in September that “the worst thing for the business would be a change of control in Congress.”

 Well, the worst is happening, and the Trump Organization is scrambling to prepare for all sorts of potential problems.
-With the Democrats in control of Congress, the Trump Organization is facing multiple potential investigations, public hearings and forced testimony.
+With the Democrats in control of Congress, the Trump Organization is facing multiple potential investigations, public hearings, and forced testimony.

-After Election Night, top executives at the company instructed staff to preserve their records.
+After election night, top executives at the company instructed staff to preserve their records.
 The Trump Organization is also looking into hiring outside lawyers to help them combat subpoenas that may soon be issued.

 The incoming Democrats will be sworn in and officially begin their duties in January, which gives the Trump Organization some time to do damage control.
-The Organization is also managing two open investigations brought by the New York State Department of Taxation and Finance and the Manhattan U.S. Attorney’s Office.
-The investigations are looking into allegations of tax fraud, and searching for evidence that the Organization violated campaign finance laws.
+The organization is also managing two open investigations brought by the New York State Department of Taxation and Finance and the Manhattan U.S. Attorney’s Office.
+The investigations are looking into allegations of tax fraud, and searching for evidence that the organization violated campaign finance laws.

 Saudi Arabia and the Trump Organization have business ties that may be influencing the president’s foreign policy decisions.
 Here’s just one example:https://t.co/48PXIgDfE8